Key legislation and terminology

 Before the health attorney can consent, a health professional must give the health attorney information about the person’s condition, alternative treatments available, the nature and effect of the proposed treatment, significant risks involved, the effect of not providing the treatment, and any other relevant matters including the decision-making principles (set out below).
 A health professional only needs consent from one appropriate health attorney, and is not obliged to consult any other health attorneys.
 A health professional must formally appoint the health attorney (prior to the giving of consent) using the Health Attorney for Consent to Medical Treatment form.

 If the health attorney does not provide consent to the treatment, and that refusal is inconsistent with the person’s Health Direction, the health professional must refer the matter to the Public Trustee and Guardian.
 If it considers the refusal to be reasonable, no further action will be taken, and that refusal will operate.
 If this is not the case, the Public Trustee and Guardian must apply to the ACAT to be appointed to act as guardian.

-Further information is available from the Public Trustee and Guardian.
+More information about substitute decision-making is available from the Public Trustee and Guardian.